 Kyle co-founded SmithSandlin Wealth Planning in 2021 after having worked at BB&T Scott & Stringfellow for 24 years.
 Kyle is a graduate of the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.

 Kyle is a vocal advocate for clients to have their own, personalized financial plans that will address retirement income planning, tax strategies, and estate planning.
 He believes in actively monitoring and implementing recommended changes when appropriate.
-He firmly believes that financial advisors should be fiduciaries and place their clients’ interests ahead of their own.
+He firmly believes that financial advisors should act in a fiduciary role and place their clients’ interests ahead of their own.

 He is a past president of the Cary-Kildaire Rotary Club and a member of the Paul Harris Society for District 7710.
 From 2008-2010, he and his father served as co-chairmen of the district's Polio Challenge to raise money to eradicate polio worldwide.